 By Root Freedom | Natural Wellness

-Herbal bath salts are one of the most luxurious and therapeutic things you can make at home.
-They combine the mineral benefits of salt — which draws toxins through the skin, reduces inflammation, and relaxes muscles — with the medicinal properties of herbs and essential oils for a genuinely therapeutic bathing experience.
+The best DIY lavender bath salts recipe is simpler than most people think — and far more therapeutic than anything you’ll find at the store.
+Herbal bath salts combine the mineral benefits of salt — which draws toxins through the skin, reduces inflammation, and relaxes muscles — with the medicinal properties of herbs and essential oils for a genuinely therapeutic bathing experience.
+Lavender alone has documented effects on cortisol levels and the nervous system, making it the perfect anchor herb for a therapeutic bath salt blend.

 They also make beautiful handmade gifts that look and feel expensive while costing very little to make.

-Here’s everything you need to know about how to make herbal bath salts at home with professional quality.
+Here’s everything you need to know to make professional quality herbal bath salts at home.

 The Science Behind Salt Baths